rsksmart/devportal-1.0/_rsk/node/install/java.md

 ## Check the RPC

 If you see no output, it means that the node is running.
-To check, you can open a new console tab (it is important you do not close this one or interrupt the process) and issue a request to the node's RPC HTTP server.
+To confirm, you can open a new console tab (it is important you do not close this tab or interrupt the process) and issue a request to the node's RPC HTTP server.
 This is an example using cURL:

 [](#top "multiple-terminals")
 - Linux, Mac OSX